Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

     - In this stage, Waiting for the **Customer Approval** in Case and Task Management, Once customer approved in Case and Task Management, then it moved to **Under processing** Stage in HRM.

-    - In **Case and Task Management**, Vacation Process will move to Customer Approval stage, then Customer can Approve the request from Case and Task Management.
+    - In **Case and Task Management**, Vacation Process will move to **Customer Approval** stage, then Customer can Approve the request from Case and Task Management.

-    - Once Customer Approved the Request, then it will moved to **"UnderProcessing"** Stage in "Case and Task Management".
+    - Once Customer Approved the Request, then it will moved to **"UnderProcess"** Stage in "Case and Task Management".

     - **User can move the request to required stage**,